fabscale/ember-gettext/packages/ember-l10n/README.md

 The content of between `{{#1}}...{{/1}}`, in the example `Einstellungen`, will be available as `{{text}}` to the named block.

+### Locale files

+Locale files can be generated with [gettext-parser](./../gettext-parser).

+ember-l10n expects properly formatted .json files (e.g. `de.json`, `en.json`) in the `./translations` folder of your app.
+These files will be automatically converted into `.js` files at build time, which will be located under `assets/locales`, e.g. `assets/locales/en.js`.
+The .js files will then be imported as regular dynamic JS imports.

+There is a central `assets/locales/index.js` file which holds a map of all available locales to import.
+This is necessary for tools like broccoli-asset-rev to be able to properly re-write the locale paths, as they are generated at build time.

+You will have to make sure to either let them be fingerprinted (which happens automatically by broccoli-asset-rev) or otherwise handle cache invalidation of these files yourself.

 ## Contributing

 See the [Contributing](CONTRIBUTING.md) guide for details.